-Hurricane Lee tracker: Alerts issued across coastal New England as storm pivots north
+Hurricane Lee tracker: Alerts issued across coastal New England

-Hurricane Lee – live: Alerts issued across coastal New England as storm pivots north
+Hurricane Lee – live: Bermuda sees heavy surf as alerts issued across coastal New England

+Hurricane and Tropical Storm watches were issued for much of coastal New England

 Hurricane Lee downgraded to Category 3

+The storm was located about 370 miles (595 kilometres) south-southwest of Bermuda.
+It had winds of up to 105 miles per hour (165 kilometres per hour) and was moving north-northwest at 9mph (15kph).

+Lee was expected to pass just west of Bermuda, prompting forecasters to issue a tropical storm warning for the island.
+“I cannot stress enough that we must all take this storm seriously,” David Burch, acting national security minister, said in a press conference.

-Hurricane and Tropical Storm watches were issued for much of coastal New England on Wednesday as Hurricane Lee pivots north.
+Earlier, Hurricane and Tropical Storm watches were issued for much of coastal New England on Wednesday as Hurricane Lee pivots north, with forecasters expecting its winds to begin to buffet some regions as early as Friday.

-Lee weakened to a Category 2 storm in the Atlantic today but remained “large and dangerous”, according to forecasters.

-The storm is 380 miles (610km) south-southwest of Bermuda with conditions expected to deteriorate on the island’s beach areas by Thursday morning.

 Forecasters said it’s possible that Lee will make landfall in Nova Scotia as a tropical storm on Sunday.